-- 3. Ld.
-A.P.O., vehemently opposed the claim petition on the ground, inter alia, that in Rule 20 of the Uttar Pradesh Police Officers of Subordinate Rank (Punishment & Appeal) Rules, 1991, a time period of 90 days has been prescribed for filing the departmental appeal, but the departmental appeal has been filed by the petitioner Constable after 04 years, and therefore, the Deputy Inspector General of Police, Kumaun Region, Nainital was justified in holding that the departmental appeal is not maintainable, as time barred. - Howsoever grave the allegations against the petitioner might be, 4. it is settled law of the land that every lis, as far as possible, should be decided on its merits, unless a person sleeps over his or her rights.
+- 4. Ld.
+A.P.O., vehemently opposed the claim petition inter alia, on the ground that in Rule 20 of the Uttar Pradesh Police Officers of Subordinate Rank (Punishment & Appeal) Rules, 1991, a time period of 90 days has been prescribed for filing the departmental appeal, but the departmental appeal has been filed by the petitioner Constable after three years and nine months, and therefore, the Deputy Inspector General of Police, Garhwal Region, Dehradun was justified in holding that the departmental appeal is not maintainable, as time barred. - 5.
+Howsoever grave the allegations against the petitioner might be, it is settled law of the land that every lis, as far as possible, should be decided on its merits, unless a person sleeps over his or her rights.
 Section 5 of the Limitation Act, 1963 is always applicable to the Appeals and Applications.
-Departmental appeal, in the instant case, has been held to be barred by limitation. - 5.
+Departmental appeal, in the instant case, has been held to be barred by limitation. - 6.
 It will be quite appropriate to quote the observations of Hon'ble Apex Court in Collector, Land Acquisition, Anantnag and Another vs. Mst.
 Katiji and Others, (1987)2 SCC 107, for appreciating the philosophy behind condoning the delay in filing appeals, as below:

 "To condone, or not to condone, is not the only question.
-Whether or not to apply the same standard in applying the 'sufficient cause" test to all the litigants regardless of their personality in the said context is another.
+Whether or not to apply the same standard in applying the "sufficient cause" test to all the litigants regardless of their personality in the said context is another.

 The legislature has conferred the power to condone delay by enacting Section 5 of the Indian Limitation Act of 1963 in order to enable the Courts to do substantial justice to parties by disposing of matters on 'merits'.
 The expression "sufficient cause" employed by the legislature is adequately elastic to enable the courts to apply the law in a meaningful manner which subserves the ends of justice--that being the life-purpose for the existence of the institution of Courts.
 It is common knowledge that this Court has been making a justifiably liberal approach in matters instituted in this Court.
 But the message does not appear to have percolated down to all the other courts in the hierarchy.
-And such a liberal approach is adopted on principle as it is realized that:-
+And such a liberal approach is adopted on principle as it is realized that:- when delay is condoned the highest that can happen is that a cause would be decided on merits after hearing the parties.